-One banner is on display for the public to sign in the Rotunda of the Clark County Government Center, 500 S. Grand Central Parkway in downtown Las Vegas.
-A second, identical 8-foot banner will be on display starting Tuesday for clients visiting the Vegas Strong Resiliency Center, located at 1524 Pinto Lane.
-Both buildings are closed Monday in observance of Veterans Day.
-Starting Tuesday, regular office hours at the Government Center are 8 a.m. to 5 p.m.
-Hours at the Vegas Strong Resiliency Center are 10 a.m. to 5 p.m.
-The banners will be available for signing at both locations through Friday, Nov.
-16, and then will be delivered to the community of Thousand Oaks.
+Clark County Commissioners Susan Brager and Lawrence Weekly, Resiliency Center staff and Clark County Fire Department representatives will sign two 8-foot-long banners at 11 a.m.
+Friday, Nov.
+9 in the Rotunda of the Clark County Government Center at 500 S. Grand Central Parkway in downtown Las Vegas.

+The public is invited to sign the banners 11 a.m. to 5 p.m. on Friday, Nov.
+9 and Tuesday, Nov.
+13 through Friday, Nov.
+16, 8 a.m. to 5 p.m.
+The Government Center will be closed on Monday, Nov.
+12 in observance of Veterans Day.

 The banners feature an illustration of the Las Vegas Strip's skyline and the words, "Las Vegas & Clark County Love & Support Thousand Oaks."
 They also feature Clark County's orange and blue "People First" logo and the Vegas Strong Resiliency Center logo.
+The banners will be delivered to Thousand Oaks after Nov.
+16.

-The Vegas Strong Resiliency Center is offering support to 1 October survivors affected by the mass shooting that occurred in Thousand Oaks, and anyone in our community who may need support.
+The Vegas Strong Resiliency Center is offering support to 1 October survivors affected by the mass shooting that occurred in Thousand Oaks.

 Staff is available by phone and for walk-in clients each day at the Vegas Strong Resiliency Center.
-Some victims of the shooting at the Borderline Bar and Grill also were survivors of the 1 October shooting that occurred in Las Vegas during the Route 91 Harvest Festival.
+Some posts on social media and news reports indicate that some victims of the shooting at the Borderline Bar and Grill also may be survivors of the 1 October shooting that occurred in Las Vegas during the Route 91 Harvest Festival.